jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 New in Tears of the Kingdom: When you draw a weapon that is on the verge of breaking, a (non-modal) dialog pops up reminding you of this fact.
 This seems like a good idea, as the state of your weapons is potentially non-obvious otherwise.

 Flurry Rush: bullet time something something drama.
-TODO: I know this feels good, but how DOES this work?
+TODO: I know it looks good, but why DOES bullet time matter here?
+It's not being used to help you dodge or aim...

 ## Gameplay